Nuitka/Nuitka/README.txt

     This is not currently supported in Nuitka, "only" generator functions are.
 It can be and will be, but it's a strange corner case to start with.

-** Deep Mode (Everything into one exe)

-*** Packages __init__.py code is ignored

-    For packages no init code is currently run.
-This will change in the future, but describes a limitation that currently exists.
-Normally __init__.py shouldn't do too relevant things.

-*** relative import "from . import x" is partially supported only

-    Relative imports of this form work perfectly in --deep mode, because only then the package of the importing module is known.
-Currently there is no way to tell the compiler what the package the compiled module is when compiling in stand alone mode.
-This may change in the future.

 * CPython Test changes: